-Notes: 1.
-Approximate distance from the reservoir high water mark.
+Notes: [1] Approximate distance from the reservoir high water mark.

 Land use and ground cover vary between locations.
-Broadly, in 2021, the ground cover was observed to be;
+Broadly, in 2022, the ground cover was observed to be;

-- Station 1 Canola and grasses.
-The unmanaged wild grass portion of the field was tilled in August.
-The Canola portion of the field was harvested in October. - Station 3 wheat and grasses.
-Similarly to Station 1, this field was harvested in October. - Station 4 alfalfa/clover/grasses/wildflower cover crop that grew undisturbed throughout the year. - Station 6 grasses/wildflower/small shrubs comprised the dominant ground cover on this unmanaged pasture . - Station 7B grasses/wildflower/small shrubs comprised the dominant ground cover on this mostly unmanaged field - Station 10 alfalfa/clover forage crop that was harvested in September. - Station 11 grasses/wildflower/small shrubs comprised the dominant ground cover on this unmanaged pasture between locations with the potential for feedback during farmer interviews.
+- Station 1 Wheat and grasses.
+The field was harvested in late August. - Station 3 wheat and grasses.
+The field was harvested in late August. - Station 4 alfalfa/clover/grasses/wildflower cover crop that grew undisturbed throughout the year. - Station 6 grasses/wildflower/small shrubs comprised the dominant ground cover on this unmanaged pasture. - Station 7 grasses/wildflower/small shrubs comprised the dominant ground cover on this mostly unmanaged field. - Station 10 alfalfa/clover forage crop that was harvested in September. - Station 11 grasses/wildflower/small shrubs comprised the dominant ground cover on this unmanaged pasture.

+One of the requirements of this monitoring program is to monitor climate variables to be used in the calculation of CMD and CDM within a 3 km distance of the reservoir.
+Efforts are being made to better characterize differences between locations with the potential for feedback during farmer interviews.
 Table 2-1 shows that the climate stations provide spatial coverage up to 812 m from the reservoir edge.
 The inclusion of Station 11, a station approximately 9.7 km from the reservoir edge and outside the 3-km study area, will be helpful in monitoring downstream climate effects on agriculture after reservoir filling.

-One of the requirements of this monitoring program is to monitor climate variables to be used in the calculation of CMD and CDM within a 3 km distance of the reservoir.
-Efforts are being made to better characterize differences